workspedia/mathematicalStatistics/Multivariate Distributions.md

 Hence, in the continuous case the marginal pdf of X1 is found by integrating out x2.
 Similarly, the marginal pdf of X2 is found by integrating out x1.

+2 Transformations: Bivariate Random Variables.

+3 Conditional Distributions and Expectations
+In this section, we discuss conditional distributions, i.e., the distribution of one of the random variables when the other has assumed a specific value.

+We discuss this first for the discrete case, which follows easily from the concept of conditional probability presented in Section
+We call pX2 |X1 (x2 |x1 ) the conditional pmf of the discrete type of random variable X2, given that the discrete type of random variable X1 = x1.

+That is, fX2|X1 (x2|x1) has the properties of a pdf of one continuous type of random variable.
+It is called the conditional pdf of the continuous type of random variable X2, given that the continuous type of random variable X1 has the value x1.

+4 The Correlation Coefficient(相关系数)